josephthomashines/pandoc-resume/README.md

 This repo is now setup so that when I need to modify my resume, I change on markdown file, run my Makefile, and get back a .pdf, .docx, and .html file that all look the same.
 This allows me to easily maintain the content and structure of my resume across mediums very easily.

-If you came here from my website, that resume page is a vue template generated from a simple markdown file, some CSS, and a little AWK script.

-# Thanks to mszep

-I struggled initially as the template that pandoc provides was hard to interpret as someone with close to zero LaTeX experience.
-When I came across this mszep's repo, I took a look and realized that this would be a good place to start. mszep's templates were easy to understand and helped me learn how to use pandoc and LaTeX templates on my own.